-This policy, alongside our complementary (alcohol, entertainment and late night refreshment) licensing policy recognises the change that is taking place within Southwark and how recent development and regeneration projects are adding to the growing value and importance of our borough.
+This policy, alongside our complementary (alcohol, entertainment and late night refreshment) licensing policy recognises the change that is taking place within Southwark and how recent development and regeneration projects are adding to the growing value and importance of our Borough.
 It recognises also the extent of the contribution of the leisure and entertainments industry.

 Southwark enjoys a widespread and diverse selection of licensed premises and venues.
 Some 1,200 premises are currently licensed for either the sale or supply of alcohol; the provision of regulated entertainment; and / or the provision of late night refreshment.
 These range from off-licences, shops and supermarkets; restaurants, cafes and take-away establishments; to pubs, bars, members clubs, night clubs, theatres, cinemas and indoor sports facilities.
-There are in excess of 100 additional gaming and betting facilities, comprising of bingo halls, amusement arcades and betting offices.
+There are in excess of 100 additional gaming and betting facilities, comprising of bingo halls, amusement arcades, betting offices and gambling machines in clubs and bars.
 Together they combine to provide a wide-range of leisure and cultural opportunities; support tourism; provide employment; and make a significant economic contribution to the local community.